embeddedgo/tools/emgo/readme.md

 `GOOUT` (default: "")

 By default `emgo build` produces an ELF file only.
-If GOOUT is set the `objcopy` program is invoked to extract binary data from the ELF file.
-The extracted binary is saved in the format specified by `GOOUT`.
+If GOOUT is set it also produces one of the supported image formats.

-Supported values: bin, hex.
+Supported values: bin, hex, z64.

 `GOSTRIPFN` (default: 0)

-Aallows to slightly reduce the size of compiled binary at the cost of less information in the stack traces.
+Allows to slightly reduce the size of compiled binary at the cost of less information in the stack traces.

-Supported values: 0 - do nothing, 1 - remove package path, 2 - blank function names.
+Supported values: 0 - do nothing, 1 - remove package path.

 `ISRNAMES` (default: "")